Parent and Me My First Dance Class (18 months- 3): Our focus in this class would be to introduce basic movement for children and their

-Class Information
+Class Goals:

 Pre-K Dance Fun (ages 3-5): This is a great, upbeat introduction dance class for young dancers.
 Be free and fly like a bird!
 Swim slowly like a fish!
 Creative Movement allows children to express themselves as they learn the basic forms of dance through movement, use of props, stories, music, and rhythmical patterns, all while fostering independence and body awareness.
 This high-energy class also teaches students about following directions, body/spatial awareness and taking turns.